FOSSCODY-1/P.C.Nanayakkara/README.md

 ## Contribution

 Before making any changes to this repositary, please contact the owner via email or add as an issue.

+## Bug Fixes

+There are some bug fixes and those will be fixed as soon as possible.

 ## License